MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

 - For help with porting phone numbers inside the U.S or Canada, [send us your request](mailto:ptn@microsoft.com).

 ### Outside of USA/Canada
-- For help with getting and porting phone numbers outside the U.S or Canada, [send us your request](mailto:ptneu@microsoft.com).
+- For help with getting and porting phone numbers outside the USA or Canada, [send us your request](mailto:ptneu@microsoft.com).

 ## Related topics